rfc-editor/rfc9131-AUTH48/README.md

 To approve your RFC for publication, please reply to the AUTH48 email stating that you approve this RFC for publication.
 Please use ‘REPLY ALL’, as all the parties CC’ed on the message need to see your approval.

 ## About This Repo
 Note that this repo is available only during AUTH48.
-When the document is approved and moves to AUTH48-DONE, this repo will be made private and archived.
+Before the RFC publication announcement is sent, this repo will be made private and archived.

 ## Contacting the RFC Editor
 For any questions or concerns, please contact rfc-editor@rfc-editor.org.